overture-stack/website/markdown/documentation/ego/user-guide/admin-ui/policies.md

 # Managing Policies

-A policy is a scope or context for which an application may grant `READ/WRITE/DENY` permissions to a user or group.
+A policy defines a scope or context within which an application may grant `READ/WRITE/DENY` permissions to a user or group.
 The available permissions are:

 - `READ`: Grants read-only access to a resource.
 - `WRITE`: Grants read and write access to a resource.
 - `DENY`: Denies access to a resource.

-Policies offer flexibility in configuration, allowing administrators to determine the permissions granted by a policy and to whom (users or groups).
+Policies provide flexibility in configuration, enabling administrators to specify the permissions a policy grants and to which entities (users or groups).

 ## Permission Inheritance